pjk1129/BMReachability/README.md

 It provides monitor 2G/3G/4G network interface changes.

-2. iOS Requirements
+System Requirements

 requires iOS 7.0 minimum deployement version.

-3. How To Use
+How To Use

 Just #import the BMReachability.H header, add BMAddNetworkStatusObserver(self) in your code, and implement BMNetworkStatusProtocol.